Christianjuth/ExtJS/collections/documentation/expanding-your-extension.md

 * `app/menu-icons/icon-16.png`
 * `app/menu-icons/icon-19.png`

-When adding custom icons you must upload a `16x16` and `19x19` version and add `-16` and `-19` to the end of the files.
+When adding custom icons, you must upload a `16x16` and `19x19` version and add `-16` and `-19` to the end of the files.
 This is because Chrome and Safari ask for two different sizes.
-We know this is a little tedious and we are planning on changing this in the future.
+We know this is a little tedious, and we are planning on changing this in the future.

 **Adding Icons**
 * `app/menu-icons/your_icon_name-16.png`